 This was why the term “Protected” was such a crock of shit.
-Supposedly, the human was protected from magic by being protected from knowing about the magic.
+Supposedly, the human was protected from the magic by being protected from knowing about the magic.
 In reality, it just meant those humans died to the magic side all the quicker.

 It still tore at me.
-I hadn’t killed him, and I knew better than to embrace responsibility for all of the world’s wrongs, but still.
+I hadn’t killed him, and I knew better than to embrace responsibility for all the world’s wrongs, but still.
 He had died on my watch.
 That hurt.

 One of the officers came around the hood of the car and her eyes widened when she saw me.